idvorkin/idvorkin.github.io/_posts/2015-12-23-getting-to-yes-with-yourself.md

   - When you succeed with yourself, and with others, then the whole world benefits
 - Winning the game of life
   - It's about creating inner satisfaction, which makes your life and relationships better.
 It's hard but worth it.

+This is a summary of [Getting to yes with yourself](https://www.amazon.com/Getting-Yes-Yourself-What-Truly/dp/0062363417)